SwarnimWalavalkar/hermes/README.md

 - Type-safety
 - Schema validation with [Zod](https://github.com/colinhacks/zod)
 - Horizontally scalable
-- Highly reliable
-  - at-least-once system
+- Reliability
+- Redis Streams do the heavy lifting
 - consumers need to explicitly acknowledge that a message has been processed
 - If (when) a consumer dies, all of the pending messages assigned to that consumer are transferred to another consumer after a timeout
+- Retries with exponential backoff
+  - Upto a configurable `maxRetries` number of times
+  - Automatically triggered on failures

 # Example